wp-plugins/bloglovin-button/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add the Bloglovin' Button to your WordPress blog.
-No code, no fuss.
+Easily add the Bloglovin' Button to your WordPress blog ...without having to edit any code!

 == Description ==